mre/mre.github.io.v2/blog/2017-obsolete.md

 }
 ```

-So, this would allow me to just write the actual analysis code!
+So, this would allow me to just write the actual analysis code,
-The actual analysis code is pretty boring.
+which makes for a pretty boring read.
 It checks for the things mentioned above and could be written in any language.
 If you want to have a look (or even contribute!), [check out the repo](https://github.com/mre/awesome-static-analysis-ci).

 ### Talking to Github